FindMySchool LogoFindMySchool

 Three centuries of educational heritage converge in this thriving Church of England comprehensive in Tower Hamlets.
 The school links back to early 18th‑century foundations: Sir John Cass’s 1710 charity for local children in the East End and the Red Coat School (opened 1714 for seamen’s orphans).
 After merging in 1966, these two charitable institutions became one, only to reinvent themselves once more in 2020 when they took the name Stepney All Saints to reflect their commitment to inclusion and to distance themselves from their founder's historical involvement in the slave trade.
 The result is a school that actively reckons with its past while looking decisively forward.

 Today, this mixed school serves over 1,300 students aged 11-18 across a five-storey Victorian and modern facility in Stepney, where two-thirds of pupils are of Bangladeshi heritage and roughly half are eligible for free school meals.
 Yet academic outcomes defy demographic expectations.
-Ranked 633rd in England for GCSE performance (FindMySchool ranking), the school sits comfortably in the top 25% of schools nationally, a position reinforced by strong Progress 8 scores and consistent above-average progression to university.
+Ranked 1,103rd academically in England for GCSE performance and 3rd overall in Tower Hamlets, the school sits in a strong local position, reinforced by strong Progress 8 scores and consistent progression to university.
 The 2021 Ofsted inspection confirmed the school's status as Outstanding, validating the leadership's ambitious vision encapsulated in the motto "We Learn Together, We Pray Together, We Achieve Together."

 Walk onto Stepney Way and the secure perimeter speaks to a school that takes safeguarding seriously.
 The five-storey main building combines period architecture with modern extensions housing dedicated facilities for music, art, technology, and science.
 Staff demonstrate genuine warmth alongside rigorous expectation; students describe teachers as intellectually demanding yet personally caring.